Sodium dodecyl sulfate

 Sodium dodecyl sulfate (SDS) or sodium lauryl sulfate (SLS), sometimes written sodium laurilsulfate, is an organic compound with the formula CH3(CH2)11OSO3Na and structure H3C\s(CH2)11\sO\sS(=O)2\sO-Na+.
 It is an anionic surfactant used in many cleaning and hygiene products.
 This compound is the sodium salt of the 12-carbon organosulfate.
-Its hydrocarbon tail combined with a polar "headgroup" give the compound amphiphilic properties that make it useful as a detergent.
+Its hydrocarbon tail combined with a polar "headgroup" gives the compound amphiphilic properties that make it useful as a detergent.
 SDS is also component of mixtures produced from inexpensive coconut and palm oils.
-SDS is a common component of many domestic cleaning, personal hygiene and cosmetic, pharmaceutical, and food products, as well as of industrial and commercial cleaning and product formulations.
+SDS is a common component of many cleaning, personal hygiene and cosmetic, pharmaceutical, and food products, as well as of industrial and commercial cleaning and product formulations.